actions-marketplace-validations/niubilitytools_publish-nuget/README.md

-TAG_COMMIT | `true` | Flag to toggle git tagging, enabled by default TAG_FORMAT | `v*` | Format of the git tag, `[*]` gets replaced with actual version NUGET_KEY | | API key to authenticate with NuGet server NUGET_SOURCE | `https://api.nuget.org` | NuGet server uri hosting the packages, defaults to https://api.nuget.org INCLUDE_SYMBOLS | `false` | Flag to toggle pushing symbols along with nuget package to the server, disabled by default
+TAG_COMMIT | `true` | Flag to toggle git tagging, enabled by default TAG_FORMAT | `v*` | Format of the git tag, `[*]` gets replaced with actual version NUGET_KEY | | API key to authenticate with NuGet server NUGET_SOURCE | `https://api.nuget.org` | NuGet server uri hosting the packages, defaults to <https://api.nuget.org>
+INCLUDE_SYMBOLS | `false` | Flag to toggle pushing symbols along with nuget package to the server, disabled by default ERROR_CONTINUE  | `false` | Flag to set continue the next task when some error happened

 ## Outputs